Master Sir: Composition

 "Master Sir" is set to a 4/4 time signature, and is in the key of D Major.
 It utilises the I, IV, ii, iii, vi, and V chords.
 It has a simple Verse–chorus form, featuring an intro, first verse, chorus, second verse, and ending with a repeated chorus featuring an outro.

 The ballad is set in colonial Sri Lanka; the lyrics tell a story about the dignity of labour and social justice.
 The lyrics of the first verse speak of how the last salary increment of 8 Panam is enough to feed the protagonist's child with some rice, but it is still less than what he deserves; and asking "Master Sir" to have mercy on him.
 The second verse covers how the Colonial masters used to carry out Corporal punishment on the workers, and how they would be kneeling and shivering in fear when conversing with the master.
 The chorus takes a more hopeful tone, exploring the Tug of war between master and servant, and whether it will end one day and the two will become friends.
 The protagonist expresses a wishful hope that such a day will come.

 Recording

 The recordings for Master Sir took place at Wijaya Studio in Hendala, Wattala in 1974.
 Nimal Mendis was the music director for the film Kalu Diya Dahara and wrote Master Sir initially in English.
 It was translated to Sinhala by Karunaratne Abeysekera.
 The vocalist for the performance was Neville Fernando, who was suffering from leukaemia at the time.
 Although undergoing cancer treatment and in immense pain, he was able to perform vocals on the track.
 Leaving the recording on a sombre tone, he turned to Mendis and Abeysekera and remarked that he might not be alive to see the release of the film.
-He passed away from leukaemia on 23 April 1975 at the age of 38.
+He died from leukaemia on 23 April 1975 at the age of 38.